Skip to main content

 Changes made through the web application to your network configuration automatically propagate to your nodes, potentially causing them to restart to apply new settings.

-Multi-Configuration Support
+Multi-Profile Support

 How it works:

-Managing configurations:
+Managing profiles:

-# List all configurations
+# List all profiles

-sudo nobgp list
+nobgp list

-# Show details of a specific configuration
+# Show details of a specific profile

-sudo nobgp show production
+nobgp show production

-# Show default configuration
+# Show default profile

-sudo nobgp show
+nobgp show

 sudo nobgp remove staging

-Running multiple configurations:
+Running multiple profiles:

-# Install service (manages all configurations)
+# Install service (manages all profiles)

 sudo nobgp service install

-# Start all configurations
+# Start all profiles

 sudo nobgp service start

-# Check status of all running instances
+# Check status

-To run a specific configuration manually:
+To run a specific profile manually:

-# Run the production configuration
+# Run the production profile

-sudo nobgp agent --config production
+sudo nobgp agent production

-# Run the default configuration (can omit --config)
+# Run the default profile

 sudo nobgp agent